 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include excessive vaginal bleeding; severe nausea; vomiting.Proper storage of estradiol:
+Symptoms may include abnormal vaginal bleeding; breast tenderness; drowsiness or fatigue; nausea and vomiting; stomach pain.Proper storage of estradiol:

-Store estradiol at room temperature, 59 to 86 degrees F (15 to 30 degrees C), in a tight, light-resistant container.
+Store estradiol at 77 degrees F (25 degrees C).
+Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
-Do not store in the bathroom.
+Do not refrigerate or store in the bathroom.
 Keep estradiol out of the reach of children and away from pets.

 - If you have any questions about estradiol, please talk with your doctor, pharmacist, or other health care provider.